JackGoulart/yourwords/README.md

 To simplify it is a vocabulary generator.

-##Stack
+## Stack
- >Flask \
+* Flask
- >Vue.js\
+* Vue.js
- >Vuetifyjs \
+* Vuetifyjs
- >axios
+* Axios

-It's a vue spa app running over a Flask Api that use external resources to provide the lyrics and translations.
+It's a vue spa app running over a Flask Api that use external resources to provide the lyrics and translations.\
 I used vuetifyjs pre-made layouts.

 Site: https://www.yourwords.com.br/